Energinet-DataHub/greenforce-frontend/README.md

 formatting code, fixing lint errors, and generating API clients based on OpenAPI.
 For this to work, bots have to use the repository secret `PAT_TOKEN` when pushing changes or creating releases that trigger a workflow.
-Only do this for idempotent tasks to prevent circular workflows from causing inifinite workflow runs._
+Only do this for idempotent tasks to prevent circular workflows from causing infinite workflow runs._

 ## Visual Studio Code